pyamg.amg_core#

 - Returns:

-- Nothing, x will be modified inplace
+NoneArray x will be modified inplace.

 - pyamg.amg_core.jacobi_indexed()#

-system Ax = b for a given set of row indices, where A is stored in CSR format and x and b are column vectors.
+Perform one iteration of Jacobi relaxation on the linear system Ax = b for a given set of row indices, where A is stored in CSR format and x and b are column vectors.
 Damping is controlled by the omega parameter.

 - Returns:

-Nothing, x will be modified in place
+NoneArray x will be modified in place.

 - pyamg.amg_core.jacobi_ne()#